nyavramov/python_app_mac_app_store/README.md

 ### Running Pyinstaller and Codesigning

 I've created a python script called `build.py` that will run Pyinstaller and codesign the app.
+The .spec file currently assumes that the icon is called `icon.icns` and the entrypoint is called `main.py`.
+It also assumes there are no added files, but for a real app, you will probably need to add some files.
+You can change these values in the .spec file if you want to use different names, but I may add command line arguments to the `build.py` script to make this easier in the future.

 You will need two certificates to run this script: the 3rd party Mac Developer Application certificate, and the 3rd party Mac Developer Installer certificate.
 You can find these certificates by going to the "Certificates, Identifiers, & Profiles" section located here: https://developer.apple.com/account/resources/certificates/list.
-If you haven't created these certificates yet, you can probably find tutorials online on how to do so (and I may include more details on this in the future) and may involve creating a Certificate Signing Request (CSR) locally and then uploading it to the Apple Developer website.
+If you haven't created these certificates yet, you can probably find tutorials online on how to do so (and I may include more details on this in the future).
+This process may involve creating a Certificate Signing Request (CSR) locally and then uploading it to the Apple Developer website.

-Once you have the certificates, you can run the `build.py` script in this repository by running `python build.py` in a terminal.
+Once you have the certificates, you can run the `build.py` script in this repository.
 A sample run might look like this:

 ```bash
 $ python build.py \